Instructions To Make A Projector Screen

 For demonstration purposes, these directions will be for a screen with a 16:9 aspect ratio, because it will be used primarily for HDTV and it matches the aspect ratio of most home theater projectors.
 The size will be about 5'x9' as that is our most popular.

-- You have chosen your aspect ratio and screen size & gathered your materials and tools
+- You have chosen your aspect ratio, size and screen material & gathered your tools

 - Determine viewable dimensions